pryano/python_docs/mongoengine.md

 r.save()
 ```

-The tricky thing to remember is that a List expects an instance, but EmbeddedDocument or EmbeddedDocumentList expect a callable:
+The tricky thing to remember is that a List expects an instance, but EmbeddedDocument or EmbeddedDocumentList expect a callable (a class):
 ```python
 class Man(Document):
   names = List(StringField())